-If a concern is raised immediately after it has happens; the easier it becomes to take action.
+If a concern is raised immediately after it has happened; the easier it becomes to take action.
 The whistleblower will not be expected to prove beyond doubt the truth of the allegation, but will need to demonstrate to the person contacted that there are reasonable grounds for concern.
 It could be that the person noticing the issue may wish to consider discussing the concern with a colleague first or may find it easier to raise the matter if there are two (or more) people who have the same experience or concerns.
 It is also possible to invite a professional representative or a friend to be present during any meetings or interviews in connection with the concerns that have been raised.

-St Joseph's Nympsfield Out of School Club has in place a complaints procedure for further guidance as to what procedures to follow.
+St Joseph's Pre-school has in place a complaints procedure for further guidance as to what procedures to follow.
 This policy does NOT replace the complaints procedure.

-St Joseph's Nympsfield Out of School Club will respond to any concerning using the guidelines within this policy and the complaints procedure.
-St Joseph's Nympsfield Out of School Club hopes this will satisfy the relevant parties especially with regard to any action taken.
+St Joseph's Pre-school will respond to any concerns using the guidelines within this policy and the complaints policy and procedure.
+St Joseph's Pre-school hopes this will satisfy the relevant parties especially with regard to any action taken.
 If this does not answer the concerns, and it is felt that is it right to take the matter further, the following are possible contact points: